A Beginner's Guide to the Onsen Experience

-Before I discovered the joys of the onsen, and their magical powers are said to cure a variety ailments and skin conditions, I was completely baffled by this custom of strangers stripping down naked to wash their bodies alongside other naked people.
+Before I discovered the joys of the onsen with their magical powers said to cure a variety ailments and skin conditions, I was completely baffled by this custom of strangers stripping down naked to wash their bodies alongside other naked people.
 My self-consciousness metre has always been off the scale.

 During an unusual bout of adventurousness, with a pounding heart, I decided to give it a go and by then end I absolutely loved it.
 Despite feeling vulnerable in my nakedness, as I entered, three elderly women who were already there, washing, turned around, bowed slightly, and went right back to their washing and onsen-ing.